mimikuo365/NTHU-CS4602/assignment1/README.md

 3. Smoothing

-    There are some noise in the raw data.
+    There are some noises in the raw data.
 To smooth the curve of number of cases, I applied a Savitzky-Golay filter with window size 51 (days) and polynomial order of 3.

 ### Model

 1. Auto Regression (AutoReg)

-    The atuo regression model is build with a python package statsmodels.
-The primary tunable parameter is the window size for auto regression.
+    The auto regression model is built with a python package statsmodels.
+The primary tenable parameter is the window size for auto regression.
 In this project, the window size for auto regression is different from model to model; that is, different countries have different window size for auto regression.
 The range for the window size is [5, 51].

 2. ReLU